StrixV54/word-search-dictionary/README.md

-# React Dictionary
+# Dictionary app React

-React Dictionary is a dictionary application created using [React.js](https://facebook.github.io/react/) and [Wordnik](https://www.wordnik.com/) API.
+This is my final project from the SheCodes React Developement course.

-The demo application is hosted [here](https://ubaniabalogun.github.io/react-dictionary/)
+The application is a React native app.

-It was written to reinforce lessons learned from the [React JS Fundamentals course](http://courses.reactjsprogram.com/p/reactjsfundamentals) created by [Tyler Mcginnis](https://twitter.com/tylermcginnis33).

-Feel free to fork the repository for your own learning.

-Note: This [file](https://github.com/ubaniabalogun/react-dictionary/blob/master/app/helpers/secrets.js) in the repository includes an API key to the Wordnik API.
-It's the same API key used in the Wordnik API documentation page.
-Feel free to change it to yours.
+The dictionary API used is from https://dictionaryapi.dev/.

+The images API used is from https://www.pexels.com/api/.